stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 ## Acknowledgements
-We extend our heartfelt gratitude for all the hard work and donations that have been made.
+We extend our heartfelt gratitude for all the hard work and donations we have received.
 Your generous contributions significantly aid in the continuous development and enhancement of the Stride community and projects.
 Thank you for your support and belief in our collective efforts.

-In particular we want to thanks these donors:
+In particular we want to thank these donors:

 ### Long time Stride supporters
 *  {% include sponsor-org.md key:'vvvv' emoji:'🥇' %}